§6 ch3: Resource Family Assessment and Licensing Process

 Begin mutual selection process by personal interview.

-A child may be placed in a relative or kinship home prior to licensure, but only after a safety inspection of the home, Child Abuse/Neglect screening, and MULES background checks are completed.
-See Section 4.12 for background screening procedures for family and agency arranged kinship care, and Attachment A of this section for detailed fingerprinting procedure.
-The relative or kinship family will be paid a maintenance payment equal to the traditional foster care payment rate from the date of placement while pursuing completion of the licensing requirements.
-This shall be no longer than 90 days.
+A child may be placed in a relative home prior to licensure, but only after a safety inspection of the home, Child Abuse/Neglect screening, and Purpose Code X criminal checks are completed.
+See Section 4.12, Relative Foster Care for background screening procedures for family and agency arranged relative care, and Attachment A, Guide for Conducting Resource Provider Family Assessments of this section for detailed fingerprinting procedure.
+The relative family will be paid a maintenance payment equal to the traditional foster care payment rate from the date of placement while pursuing completion of the licensing requirements.
+This shall be no longer than Ninety (90) days.
 Until the home is fully licensed, the maintenance payment is made with state-only funds; IV-E reimbursement cannot be made.
-The Relative or Kinship provider is not eligible for the professional parent incentive payment, PPMN, until they are fully licensed.
-Relative and kinship providers are required to complete STARS or STARS “For The Caregiver Who Knows The Child” training as a condition of licensure.
-Relative and kinship parents who become licensed are eligible for professional parent incentive payments, PPMN.
+The Relative provider is not eligible for the professional parent incentive payment, PPMN, until they are fully licensed.
+Relative providers are required to complete STARS or STARS “For The Caregiver Who Knows the Child” training as a condition of licensure.
+Relative parents who become licensed are eligible for professional parent incentive payments, PPMN.

 Complete the assessment and make a recommendation within 120 days of receipt of application.